 - Using coconut rice adds richness, but it won't taste coconutty.
 If you want it to taste coconutty, top the fried rice with some toasted dried shredded coconut.

 All my recipes come with step-by-step video tutorials with extra tips not mentioned in the blog post, so make sure you watch the video to ensure success.
 If you enjoy them, consider subscribing to the YouTube Channel to not miss an episode.
 Thank you!Subscribe to my YouTube Channel

 - Cook it as you would normal jasmine rice, in the rice cooker or stovetop.
 There's no need to mess with cooling it down because the coconut rice will spread so easily in the wok, so just fluff it and leave it at that.
 In fact, refrigerating coconut rice will make the rice stick together more as the coconut fat congeals.¾ + ⅛ cup uncooked jasmine rice, ½ cup water, ½ cup coconut milk

 - If making a pineapple bowl for serving, check out the video for a tutorial on how to make a pineapple bowl AND cut perfect pineapple pieces for the fried rice all in one go.

-- In a wok or a large frying pan, heat 2 Tbsp of neutral oil until hot over high heat.
+- In a wok or a large frying pan, heat 2 tablespoon of neutral oil until hot over high heat.
 Sear the shrimp without stirring until they're at least halfway done and slightly browned on the underside; flip and cook the other side just until done.
-Turn off the heat and remove the shrimp from the pan, leaving all the oil behind.3 Tbsp neutral oil, 12 medium to large shrimp, or as many as you want
+Turn off the heat and remove the shrimp from the pan, leaving all the oil behind.3 tablespoon neutral oil, 12 medium to large shrimp, or as many as you want

 - Add more oil to the wok if needed, then add the eggs and scramble slightly.
 When the egg is half way cooked, add the rice and onions and toss to mix.2 eggs, 375 grams cooked jasmine rice or coconut rice, ½ cup small diced onions